Don’t put it off any longer, because with an e-bike you could be having the best riding experience of your life right now!

 Charging: 3.7 hours for 625Wh battery, with fast charger

 mbr verdict: Revamped for 2019, the new Bosch Performance Line CX is a formidable package.
 Compact, lightweight and intelligent, the brilliant eMTB mode means you can set and forget the power and let the electronics sort it all out for you.
 Responsive, natural feeling and energy efficient, the 625Wh battery will easily give you 1,500m of ascending from a single charge.
+A new software update for 2020 has brought more power and an impressive overrun feature that helps you flow over ledges and obstacles on tricky climbs.
 The biggest chink in its armour are the clunky and overly obtrusive cockpit displays and control units.

 Specialized SL 1.1